ctb/titus-blog/src/why-i-blog-2013-version.rst

 Why do I keep it up?

-Colleagues -- even the more digitally enabled ones -- roll their eyes when I talk about how much blogging has helped me, in terms of exposure and collaborations and grants.
+Colleagues -- even the more digitally enabled ones -- roll their eyes when I talk about blogging.
 We're all inundated with research, home, travel, teaching, and writing; how can I possibly fit blogging in on top of that?
 And why would I bother?

+I reflexively respond to these colleagues dishonestly, by arguing that blogging has helped me in grants, papers, research, teaching, and collaborations, and that I am getting way more exposure with my blog than I would ever have expected.
+But that's a kind of white lie.

 I fit blogging in by ignoring other things.